 Grace has 12 nodes on the gpu partition.
 Six have 2 Nvidia Tesla K80s each (each K80 has 2 GPUs, for a total of 4 GPUs per node).
 Six have one Nvidia Tesla P100 each.
 See our GPU guide for instruction on requesting GPUs for your job.

 File System: 2 PB of GPFS storage via FDR InfiniBand

 In general, project storage is intended to be the primary storage location for HPC research data in active use.
-Project storage is not backed up.

 60-Day Scratch (

-This temporary storage should typically give you the best performance.
+Use this space to keep intermediate files that can be regenerated/reconstituted if necessary.
 Files older than 60 days will be deleted automatically.
 This space is not backed up, and you may be asked to delete files younger than 60 days old if this space fills up.

 Other Storage Options

 If you or your group finds these quotas don't accommodate your needs, please see the off-cluster research data storage options.

 Contact us at email@example.com about purchasing cluster storage.